 Wollongong City Council's finances will be impacted by COVID-19 measures and the restrictions introduced by various levels of government to control the spread of the virus.
-This is particularly evident in the closure of services, reduction in gatherings in public places and implementing social distancing requirements.
+This has been particularly evident in the closure of services, reduction in gatherings in public places and implementing social distancing requirements.
 Council has developed new ways to operate and deliver services while maintaining the health and wellbeing of our people.
 While this crisis is first and foremost a humanitarian crisis, it is substantially impacting individuals, business and Council at an economic and financial level.

-Council is required to make its plans and set its budget, fees, and charges for next year through this Operating Plan and its Revenue Policy.
-There is a high degree of uncertainty in terms of the depth of impacts and duration of COVID-19, and so this plan includes two new critical assumptions that underpin the estimates.
+Council is required to make its plans and set its budget, fees, and charges for the coming year through this Operating Plan and its Revenue Policy.
+There is a high degree of uncertainty in terms of the depth of impacts and duration of COVID-19, and so this plan includes two critical assumptions that underpin the estimates.
 These estimates are at a point in time and Council has a continuous budget process that ensures our short and long term estimates are revised at least on a quarterly basis throughout the year.
-The draft Operating Plan will also be continually reviewed during the exhibition phase and in the lead up to its adoption.
 Council will remain active and diligent in its review of external and internal variances and responses that have potential impacts on the Plan.

 The most significant assumption is that the current level of restrictions and operating requirements will not deteriorate and that the social distancing requirements will not be progressed to the next level.
 Under this scenario, Council will continue to operate with the provision of services and arrangements as at 30 April 2020 for a period of time and then commence a return to full service provision.
-The estimates are based on the current restrictions as they relate to Council business that are expected to have substantial impacts for a period of time into 2020-2021 and a sustained period of recovery throughout the year, resulting in an estimated 37% net revenue impact on affected services.
+The estimates are based on the restrictions as they relate to Council business that are expected to have substantial impacts for a period of time into 2020-2021 and a sustained period of recovery throughout the year, resulting in an estimated 37% net revenue impact on affected services.
 These assumptions will be extremely sensitive to actual restrictions and community responses, the duration and nature of the recovery phase and any longer-term changes that may be required in the way services are delivered.
 These developments will need to be carefully monitored and continually reassessed.
-Council will give effect to such a change to its assumptions through its Quarterly Budget Reviews.
+Council will give effect to changes in these assumptions through its Quarterly Budget Reviews.

-Based on the above assumptions, actions that have been announced and others proposed by Council through this draft Operating Plan, the estimated loss of net revenue over the current period to end of this financial year and through 2020-2021 is in the order of \$16 million.
+Based on the above assumptions and actions that have been approved by Council through this Operating Plan, the estimated loss of net revenue over the current period to end of this financial year and through 2020-2021 is in the order of \$16 million.

-The proposed strategy to manage this loss is in the first instance to absorb immediate shortfalls through Council's reserves that it has built up for unexpected loss (Available Funds \$5.1 million) and funds it holds for Future Investment (Strategic Projects \$4 million and Property Investment \$5 million).
-In addition, Council would commit to an Improvement Program, or savings against budget, that improves the net result for 2020-2021 by \$2 million.
+The strategy to manage this loss is in the first instance to absorb immediate shortfalls through Council's reserves that it has built up for unexpected loss (Available Funds \$5.1 million) and funds it holds for Future Investment (Strategic Projects \$4 million and Property Investment \$5 million).
+In addition, Council has committed to an Improvement Program, or savings against budget, that improves the net result for 2020-2021 by \$2 million.